- Sharjah Regions

 Due for completion in 2025, restoration is well underway and the area has been listed as a potential Unesco World Heritage Site.
 Keep an eye out for Al Hisn Fort and the only round wind tower in the UAE while bartering for souvenirs in the old-style souks.

-The district hosts a number of annual events including the acclaimed Sharjah Biennial and Sharjah Summer, which takes place from July to mid-September.
+The district hosts a number of annual events including the acclaimed Sharjah Biennial and Sharjah Heritage Days, and many other events of Sharjah Art Foundation and Sharjah Institute for Heritage.

 How to get there